 The first thing we want you to know about us is this: We are passionate about simply following Jesus.
-While, like any church, we have our particular traditions and style, that's our focus.
+While, like any church, we have our particular traditions and style, following Jesus is our focus.
 We take the Bible as our guide for godly living, and we take Jesus himself as our model and Lord.
 We want to grow spiritually to the point that everything we are and do honors God.

 We want to develop the same heart for people that God has.
 This makes the relationships we build with each other and our community a high priority for us.
 We want to be a blessing in Jesus' name to both our local community (see Good Works We Support) and our church family.
 As Hebrews 10:24-25 teaches, we seek to "spur one another on toward love and good deeds... encouraging one another..."
 And as Jesus said, we want to so shine in God's service that people may see our good deeds and give glory to God (Matthew 5:14-16).
 For these reasons we seek ways to connect with our neighbors and to serve in the church and the community.